 When the budget is adopted by the City Council, the City Administrator is responsible for monitoring the expenditures of the various departments of the City to prevent expenditures from exceeding budgeted appropriations and for keeping the members of the City Council advised of the conditions of the various funds and accounts.
-The level of control is the fund.
 Expenditures can exceed appropriations if they do not exceed available revenues and cash balances.